 Sample Functional Resume

 Sample Chronological Resume

 Cover letters can be tough if you’re not sure what the employer is looking for.
 Cover letters typically tell your story and show more of your personality than a resume.
 This is an opportunity for you to match your skills with the job description and let the employer know you are the right fit for the job!

 Cover Letter Sample 1

 References are a key part of your application and should not be left behind.
 References should be individuals that can comment on your work ethic, skills, and education.

 Allows students and alumni of Marion Technical College to register for job search assistance through the office of Career Services.
 Students and alumni can register online here.
 Through this service, job seekers may view job openings online and make contacts with employers who have listed job openings.

-A Cooperative experience gives students hands on, real world training that coincides with the classroom learning.
+A Cooperative experience gives students hands-on, real-world training that coincides with classroom learning.
 Real world experience is essential for networking with employers, gaining valuable skills and potential job opportunities.
 Co-ops are compensated through the employers and students can earn college credit for participating.
 Students who are interested in a co-op must do the following:

 The partnerships Marion Technical Colleges has with Marion and surrounding employers are essential for our student’s success.
 The more we can work with you, the better chance of you finding skilled and qualified students and alumni to fill your job openings.
 We have a number of services to help in your job search process